-To be completed by the Nursing Student prior to practice placement, incorporating theory and clinical skills learning to date.
-Learning plan agreed with Preceptor/Associate Preceptor for practice placement (in accordance with the practice
+This section is to be completed by the nursing student prior to practice placement, incorporating theory and clinical skills learning to date.
+The learning plan for practice placement is agreed with Preceptor/Associate Preceptor in accordance with the practice placement learning outcomes.
+See Appendix 1 in Guidelines for the National Competence Assessment Document.